 The Group seeks to maintain an optimal capital structure by ensuring that there is an appropriate balance of debt and equity.
 The current target is a maximum interest-bearing debt to equity ratio of 30%.
-At 30 June 2022, the ratio was 15%.
+At 30 June 2023, the ratio was 34%.
 The Group utilises a combination of short and long term debt to ensure that it has an appropriate level of liquidity available throughout the financial year.

-The Group's finance facilities with the Commonwealth Bank of Australia (CBA) were reviewed in May 2020 and continued substantially unchanged for the Financial Year.
+The Group's finance facilities with the Commonwealth Bank of Australia (CBA) continued for the Financial Year.
 Details of these facilities are set out in note 6(h) in the Financial Report.

-The finance facilities are subject to financial covenants including a gearing ratio (borrowings cannot exceed 30% of net WIP) and debt to EBITDA ratio (not to exceed 2.25:1).
-The Group was in compliance with these financial covenants as at 30 June 2022 and has headroom available to increase funding levels if required.
+The finance facilities are subject to financial covenants including a WIP gearing ratio (borrowings cannot exceed 30% of net WIP) and debt to EBITDA ratio (not to exceed 2.25:1).
+For a discussion about compliance with these financial covenants, please refer to note 12(a) in the Financial Report.